GhanshyamPothu/Nexus-goods-store-with-powerBI-dashboard-/README.md

-# Nexus Goods Store – Power BI Dashboard
+# Power BI – E-Commerce Sales Performance Dashboard

 ## 📌 Project Overview
 This project presents an interactive **Power BI dashboard** developed to analyze and monitor the performance of a retail business (Nexus Goods Store).